ExpressionEngine/ExpressionEngine-User-Guide/docs/troubleshooting/error-logging.md

     $config['log_date_format'] = 'Y-m-d H:i:s';
     $config['log_threshold'] = '1';
 ```
-After adding the two config file items above, PHP errors, warnings etc. will be added logged to a file with the corresponding date inside `system/user/logs` folder.
+After adding the two config file items above, PHP errors, warnings, etc. will be logged to a file with the corresponding date inside the `system/user/logs` folder.